 About the Author

 Afterwards, I relocated to Washington, DC and worked for the Congressional Youth Leadership Council as a logistics officer.
-From 2006 to 2010 I worked at the Voice of America (VOA), first as a program assistant and later as executive assistant to the VOA director.
-I co-coordinated VOA broadcasts from the 2008 Republican and Democratic National Conventions as deputy logistics and credentialing officer.
+From 2006 to 2010, I worked at the Voice of America (VOA), first as a program assistant and later as executive assistant to the VOA director.
+I also co-coordinated VOA broadcasts from the 2008 Republican and Democratic National Conventions as deputy logistics and credentialing officer.

-In the summer of 2014, my dream of becoming an American diplomat came true.
-I received my invitation to join the United States Foreign Service, and my first diplomatic assignment as vice consul at U.S. Embassy Tashkent, Uzbekistan.
-In preparation, I completed nine months of Russian language and consular tradecraft, and received my consular commission.
+In the summer of 2014, my dream of becoming an American diplomat came true when I received my invitation to join the United States Foreign Service.
+I have served as a consular officer at U.S. Embassy Tashkent, Uzbekistan; as a consular and political officer at U.S. Embassy Canberra, Australia; and as deputy American Citizens Services chief at U.S. Consulate General Ciudad Juárez, México.

-I served my second tour as political officer and vice consul at U.S. Embassy Canberra, Commonwealth of Australia, and my third tour as deputy American Citizens Services chief at U.S. Consulate General Ciudad Juárez, México.
-My current, fourth tour is a domestic assignment to Washington, DC, where I work on international parental child abduction cases in the Bureau of Consular Affairs’ Office of Children’s Issues, which functions as the U.S. Central Authority for The Hague Abduction Convention.
+My current, fourth tour is a domestic assignment to Washington, DC, where I work on international parental child abduction cases in the Bureau of Consular Affairs’ Office of Children’s Issues, which functions as the U.S. Central Authority for the Hague Abduction Convention.
+My next assignment will be as deputy consular chief at U.S. Embassy Rangoon, Burma, in 2025.

-I am married and have two adult stepdaughters.
-I love science fiction, film, hiking, the outdoors, long road trips, and travel, and am a proud Gen-Xer.
-As of April 2023, I have still only visited 29 countries and around 43 U.S. states…so there’s a whole world to see!
-If the Foreign Service or joining the Peace Corps is your dream, never give up.
+As of February 2024, I have still only visited 29 countries and 47 U.S. states…so there’s a whole world to see!
+If the Foreign Service or joining the Peace Corps is your dream, please never self-adjudicate out or give up.

-Not All Who Wander Are Lost
+Assorted Travels ~ Not All Who Wander Are Lost

-20 comments for “About the Author
+23 comments for “About the Author

-1. August 13, 2014 at 00:06
+August 13, 2014 at 00:06

 Hi, your blog is great!
 My husband is going through the process… of waiting 🙂 He’s not in the register yet, but hopefully soon.
 I just read your flag day story, so congratulations!
 I was reading how you got your offer and sadly I’m also a bit obsessive with the blogs, trying to find out as much as I can about it..
 Congratulations again!